sandeepseeram-techfirst/Cloud-Native-Bootcamp/mlflow/introduction.md

 3. cmd: mlflow server --host 0.0.0.0 --port 5000

 Note: MLflow runs locally by default, meaning it will store experiments and run in the local filesystem.
+However, we have the option to set up a remote Tracking Server to store the tracking data in a centralized location, which can be beneficial when working in a team or across multiple machines.